Crystal & Fantasy Caves, Bermuda

 • It is a great idea to spend a rainy day touring these beautiful caves.

-• You will find that many visitors have lost their mobile phones and other belongings in the water, so be careful with your sunglasses, phones etc.
+• You will find that many visitors have lost their mobile phones and other belongings in the lake, so be careful with your sunglasses, phones etc.

 • There are clean restrooms available here in the complex, should you feel the need to use them.